 - Cloud Security Posture Management (CSPM) – Help you prevent misconfiguration to strengthen your security posture for all different types of cloud workloads and resources in Azure (IaaS, PaaS, and SaaS).

 - Cloud Workload Protection Platform (CWPP) – Protect against threats for servers whether they are running in Azure, on-premises or in different clouds such as Amazon AWS or Google GCP, in additional to cloud-native workloads such as Web Apps, Kubernetes, Key Vaults, as well as for SQL databases (PaaS/VM) and storage accounts.

 Microsoft Azure Sentinel is a cloud-native Security Information Event Management (SIEM) and Security Orchestration Automated Response (SOAR) solution.
 Azure Sentinel delivers intelligent security analytics and threat intelligence across the enterprise, providing a single solution for alert detection, threat visibility, proactive hunting, and threat response.

-If you have Azure Security Center enabled in your subscription, you can start ingesting the Security Alerts generated by the Security Center to Azure Sentinel, which provides a rich set of threat detections.
+If you have Azure Security Center enabled in your subscription, then you can start ingesting the Security Alerts generated by the Security Center to Azure Sentinel, which provides a rich set of threat detections.
 Security Center will generate alerts according to different resource types: